FluBBaOfWard/NitroSwan/README.md

 		Disable Foreground: Turn on/off foreground rendering.
 		Disable Background: Turn on/off background rendering.
 		Disable Sprites: Turn on/off sprite rendering.
-		Run Frame: Emulate one frame.
+		Step Frame: Emulate one frame.

 ### About:
 	Some info about the emulator and game...